its-kos/MongoDB-ReplicaSet/README.md

 1) I opted to go with the free tier of AWS and not something like Vagrant and Kubernetes so an AWS account is required.
 2) I opted for a less secure architecture due to complexity.
 Everything is in a public subnet without a Bastion host separating them.
 3) The deployment works only on either Linux or WSL since Ansible cannot work on a Windows host.
 It could be changed to accomodate for manual instance configuration without Ansible.

-**Do note that I have kept all comments to showcase my thought process during development and the different ways I tried going about it.
-I would not normally leave all these comments**

-## Things not completed
-Due to knowledge and time contraints all the optional tasks are not completed and as mentioned the assignment is not 100% complete as I cannot get Ansible to connect via SSH and configure the machines.

-Regarding the optional tasks, for the external postgres db, I would probably set up another instance and configure postgres on it like the rest of the machines, then I assume a postgres driver like [this one](https://github.com/lib/pq) could be used to talk to the database (similarly to the mongoDB cluster driver).
-Then, similarly create an additional **/ready** endpoint to ping the database.
-Pretty similar to the mongoDB cluster's **/health** endpoint.

-Regarding the prometheus / grafana stack, I didn't have enought time to research the stack so I am not sure / confident enought to say what I could have done.